|

 countries do not accord much importance to

-handwriting, but it is advisable to write the
+handwriting, but it is advisable to write

-to.
+addressed to.

-If the company is
+If the

-CV and the covering letter should still be written
+letter should still be written in the

-in the language of the country.
+language of the country.

-Don't forget to
+Don't

-attach a recent photo, preferably one where you are
+preferably one where you are

 smiling.

-be detailled, and have the addresses and phone
+CV should be detailled, and have the

-can easily verify the main points of your
+easily verify the main points of your

 candidacy.